The 6 Stages of The Product Adoption Process: Driving SaaS Users To Adopt Your Product

 If you ask for too much information, make it difficult to see what people have to do, or your signup flow is buggy, many will give up.

-Personalize the onboarding flow based on each user needs
+Personalize the onboarding flow based on each user’s needs

-Why do so many SaaS products feature a welcome screen?
+Why do so many SaaS companies feature a welcome screen?

-With a few simple questions, Kontentino segments new trials by company type.
+With a few simple questions, Kontentino segments new trials by company type and use case.

 These questions can take any form and segment users in many different ways.

 In Userpilot, for example, you have a vast number of variables you can trigger experiences by.

 Use in-app checklists to drive users to the activation point